MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Invoke-CauRun.md

 If `Suspend-ClusterNode` fails with ERROR_CLUSTER_SPACE_DEGRADED error, CAU will keep retrying for **SuspendClusterNodeTimeoutMinutes** or suspend the call if the command succeeds.

-The retries for this error don't count towards the **MaxRetriesPerNode** parameter set by the user parameter set by the user.
+The retries for this error don't count towards the **MaxRetriesPerNode** parameter set by the user.

 The timeout value is per cluster node.
 So CAU could potentially spend the amount of time specified for this value for every node in the cluster in the worst case.